by

 » The prophets prophesy falsely, and the priests rule by their own power; and My people love to have it so.
 (Jeremiah 5:31)

 Christmas continues because human nature deceives itself into practicing things that are not right because they are enjoyable.
-Human nature allows people to justify self-contradictory things because they appear to produce benefits for them.
+Human nature allows people to justify self-contradictory things because they appear to benefit them.
 In such a case, truth does not matter; all that matters is that a person receives presents and has a good time.
 And if a religious significance—real or imagined—can be attached to it, all the better!

 We should not expect people to give up Christmas anytime soon just because it has pagan origins.
 Human nature has a long history of explaining such pesky details away.